 Hungary's shocking 6-0 loss against the USSR (on the 1986 World Cup hosted by Mexico) also spawned a few in Hungary, the most popular of which is "The Pasta Theory" - a speculation about pasta having curious dominance in the various dishes players ate during the preparation to the World Cup.
 So much so, that every major defeat the national team suffers since 1986 yields numerous cryptic remarks about pasta amongst the fans of the team...
 No wonder this happened, because the official explanation by the manager of the team was along the lines of "the climate was too hot" and "they scored the first two too early", and all of the players reported experiencing "unexplainable fatigue" before the match started.
 It's easy to see why this is a breeding ground of conspiracy theories and ridiculous explanation attempts.

 You'll be hard pressed to find a Portuguese, Spanish or Italian fan who thinks Korea's victories in 2002 were not the result of some massive conspiracy.
-While there were questionable decisions they also seem to ignore facts like all three teams missing multiple easy chances or downright dirty play like Joao Pinto damn near destroying the knees of a Korean player.
+While there were questionable decisions they also seem to ignore facts like all three teams missing multiple easy chances or downright dirty play like Joao Pinto damn near destroying the knees of Park Ji-Sung, who would later go on to play for Manchester United and become one of the best Korean players ever.

 Fountain of Memes: Many memes have their origin in this cup, such as the infamous headbutt from Zinedine Zidane to Marco Materazzi in the end of the 2006 edition.
 And the 2010 edition just pushed this to the limits.
-God knows what memes will await in 2014.
+2014 has Luis Suarez's bite and Tim Howard's performance against Belgium.

-Hype Backlash: Usually England, who are always painted as a favorite and have just won one Cup (in England 1966).
+Usually England, who are always painted as a favorite and have just won one Cup (in England 1966).
 Worst so far was in 2010, due to them being the seen as the "Golden Generation" of English Premier League players.
 The team consisted of some of the best and most experienced players in the world with most of the starting 11 having known success at the highest levels of club football.
 They went on to barely get out of the group stage, with two draws and one win, then crashed out to a 4-1 defeat to Germany.
+They didn't fare better in 2014, being ousted in the group stage for the first time in 56 years (1958).

 In Brazil, Brazilian-born Japanese defender Marcus Tulio Tanaka received his own version of the Chuck Norris Facts after breaking Didier Drogba's arm in a friendly match shortly before the 2010 WC.

-Most Annoying Sound: 2010 gave us the "joy" of the vuvuzela, a very loud horn that sounds en masse like a deadly bee weapon.
+2010 has the "joy" of the vuvuzela, a very loud horn that sounds en masse like a deadly bee weapon.
 Bees...my god.
 It drowns out all other sound and seemingly never ends.

-Thankfully, British Olympic Committee's Sebastian Coe recently gave the press a statement that he does not want vuvuzelas at the 2012 Olympic Games, in London, pointing out that it distracts the athletes during the periods where they need the most of their concentration, like before the 100m finals.
+Thankfully, British Olympic Committee's Sebastian Coe gave the press a statement that he did NOT want vuvuzelas at the 2012 Olympic Games, in London, pointing out that it distracts the athletes during the periods where they need the most of their concentration, like before the 100m finals.
+The Brazil '14 organization also forbid the vuvuzela at its games.

-Narm Charm: The official films from roughly 1954-70 era.
-Includes one instance of a young boy entering the stadium without a ticket...
+Narm Charm: The official films from roughly the 1954-70 era.
+Includes one instance of a young boy entering the stadium without a ticket.

 Thierry Henry's likely tainted his career with his handball against Ireland in the qualifiers.

 Subverted with Yakubu of Nigeria who made a big miss against South Korea which would've equalized the match.
-However, he made it up when he later equalized the match through a penalty kick.
+However, he made it up when he later equalized through a penalty kick.

-In Spain, mentioning Sandor Puhl (referee at the Spain-Italy quarterfinals game of USA '94), Tassotti (Italian player in that same game), which should have gotten him sent off) or Al-Ghandour (Egyptian referee of the Spain-South Korea quarterfinals game of South Korea-Japan 2002) is bound to ellicit some foul words over how they screwed Spanish chances (in '94, Tassotti blatantly broke Luis Enrique's nose with his elbow, and Sandor Puhl didn't send Tassotti off despite seeing how Luis Enrique was profusely bleeding, and in 2002 Al-Ghandour and his liniers blatantly favoured South Korea, calling for non-existant Spanish offsides, one notorious occasion in which one linier said the ball had gone out of the field when it had stayed within the field and, finally, not calling for a penalty kick to be repeated after the South Korean keeper moved before he was allowed to.
+In Spain, mentioning Sandor Puhl (referee at the Spain-Italy quarterfinals game of USA '94), Tassotti (Italian player in that same game), or Al-Ghandour (Egyptian referee of the Spain-South Korea quarterfinals game of South Korea-Japan 2002) is bound to elicit some foul words over how they screwed Spanish chances (in '94, Tassotti blatantly broke Luis Enrique's nose with his elbow, and Sandor Puhl didn't send Tassotti off despite seeing how Luis Enrique was profusely bleeding, and in 2002 Al-Ghandour and his linesmen blatantly favoured South Korea, calling for non-existent Spanish offsides, one notorious occasion in which one linesman said the ball had gone out of the field when it hadn't and, finally, not calling for a penalty kick to be repeated after the South Korean keeper moved before he was allowed to.

 Evidently, the inventor of the Vuvuzela apologized to the world about his creation.